mjavason/Video-Chat-App/README.md

 # Video Chat API

 This is a simple video chat API built using Nest.js, Socket.io, and WebRTC.
 It allows users to create or join video chat rooms and communicate with each other via video and audio.
+Currently available at [Backend](https://video-chat-api-duql.onrender.com) and [Frontend](https://video-chat-frontend-36cb.onrender.com)

 ## Installation